International law

 A number of activities are underway to ensure effective prosecution of the gravest crimes and develop an international criminal justice system.

 Slovenia persistently strives to highlight the importance of an independent and effective International Criminal Court established on the basis of the Rome statute, which entered into force on 1 July 2002.
-It actively participates in the adoption of procedural and substantive regulations for the Court’s smooth operation and contributes to the Court’s visibility and importance, among other ways, through its engagement in the Bureau of the Assembly of States Parties to the Rome Statute for the 2017–2020 period.
-Since its establishment, Slovenia and its representatives have carried out several other functions within the Assembly.
-In 2019, it coordinated the Eastern European Group of States Parties to the Rome Statute.
+It actively participates in the adoption of procedural and substantive regulations for the Court’s smooth operation, both in terms of its nature as an international organization and as a judicial body.
+Among other things, Slovenia has been a member of the Bureau of the Assembly of States Parties to the Rome Statute for two consecutive terms, from the 13th to the 19th session of the Assembly, and was re-elected in December 2023 for a new three-year term.
+Through our work, we seek to actively contribute to the visibility and strengthening of the role of the Court and reinforcing Slovenia’s position as an active member of the international community.
+Additionally, since the establishment of the court, Slovenia and its representatives have also undertaken various other functions within the Assembly, and occasionally, Slovenia serves as a coordinator within its geographical group in relation to the court in The Hague.

 Law of the sea